Kalyai/Kalyai/README.md

 Completely a course on Python web parsing, after the final exams at school. :book:
 Now I student and want to become a python backend developer. :mortar_board:
 I strive to get a job in order to move on and gain commercial experience. :computer:
-Programming is my top priority and I will give it my full attention :rocket:
+Programming is my top priority and I give it my full attention :rocket:

 ## Level of knowledge
 - ![Python](https://img.shields.io/badge/-Python-blue?style=flat-square&logo=python) ⭐⭐⭐⭐⭐ (5/5)